 Flossing is also just as important after tooth extraction as it was before.
 Keeping your mouth clean will help to prevent bone and nerves from becoming infected by bacteria that build up from not properly cleaning your teeth.
 Here are some of the best flossing tips to help keep alveolar osteitis at bay using good flossing habits.

 After you brush, floss, and gently rinse your mouth, use a flashlight or your phone to inspect the wound site for symptoms of dry socket.
 If you see bone, nerves, or a never-ending stream of blood, it’s time to consult with your oral surgeon in case of a dry socket.

 Symptoms of Dry Socket

-If you have any questions or concerns about your oral health, it is always best to reach out to your dentist.
+If you have any questions or concerns about your oral health or are experiencing extreme discomfort, it is always best to reach out to your dentist.
 We recommend finding a quality dentist near you that you trust.
-When you regularly visit the same dentist, it makes it easier for them to track your dental health over time and ensure your needs are met.
+When you regularly visit the same dentist or oral surgeon, it is easier for them to track your dental health over time and ensure your needs are met.

 If you are looking for an innovative and trustworthy facility that can offer preventative dental services and deal with your dry socket pain right away, reach out to us at Wayzata Dental in Minnesota!
 We look forward to meeting you.